 In life, things don’t always go as planned.
-Unfortunately, unemployment can be an unexpected occurrence that happens to you.
-We know this can be a stressful and difficult time.
+Unfortunately, unemployment can be an unexpected occurrence that happens to you, as is the case for many Americans each year.1 We know this can be a stressful and difficult time.
 If you find yourself facing unemployment, know there are ways to help ease some of the discomfort.
 Keep reading to discover our tips for getting through unemployment.

 Your daily routine will change during this time, and understandably it might be difficult to adjust to.
 To ease some of the effects of the change, try to stay as busy as you can.
 One way to do that is to set goals for yourself each day.
 For example, you can plan to apply for 3 jobs or to spend the day reworking your resume.
 Practice your interview skills, create a cover letter template or meet with a friend to discuss job ideas.
 Working on your skills can keep you prepared as you head back into the job-hunting process.